Donating a liver lobe to a child

 The average waiting time for a liver transplant (from a deceased donor) for children is 74 days (2.5 months) but for some children the wait can be between 12 to 18 months.

-Where a child is involved, living donors are normally a close relative with parents being the most usual donors.
-Grandparents or siblings can also be considered depending upon their age, aunts, uncles and other family members or close friends may also be able to donate.
+Where a child is involved, living donors are normally a close relative, with parents being the most usual donors.
+Grandparents or siblings may be considered depending upon their age.
+Aunts, uncles and other family members or close friends may also be able to donate.